orpheusdark/Lecture_notes/DDS/ Lesson 3: Arrays, Structures, Unions, and Self-Referential Structures.md

 # 📘 Lesson 3: Arrays, Structures, Unions, and Self-Referential Structures

-## 🎯 Objectives

-* Understand and differentiate between four fundamental C-style data structures: Arrays, Structures, Unions, and Self-Referential Structures.
-* Learn about Self-Referential Structures and their importance in building dynamic data structures.
-* Analyze the memory representation and common operations for each.
-* Implement basic array operations in Python and C++.

----

 ## 🔶 1.
 Arrays 🧮

 An array is a linear data structure that stores a collection of elements of the same data type in **contiguous memory** locations.